Presto Cluster Overview

 For each Presto cluster created, the following resources are provisioned:

-An Ahana-managed Hive Metastore - This get pre-attached to the cluster via a catalog named
+An Ahana-managed Hive Metastore - This is pre-attached to the cluster as a catalog named

 ahana_hive.
-The Hive Metastore is provisioned as a container and provisioned on an EC2 instance of your choice.
-The Hive Metastore is backed by PostgreSQL, also provisioned by Ahana as a container running on the same instance.
+The Hive Metastore is provisioned as a container in an EC2 instance type of your choice.
+The Hive Metastore is backed by PostgreSQL, which also provisioned by Ahana as a container running on the same instance.

-A Presto Coordinator - The coordinator is provisioned using an EC2 instance of your choice.
+A Presto Coordinator - The coordinator is provisioned using an EC2 instance type of your choice.

-Presto Workers - The number of workers and the instance type is selected during cluster creation time.
+Presto Workers - The number of workers and the instance type is selected during cluster creation.
 The number of workers can be modified after the cluster has been created.

 - Version of Presto - Ahana Cloud is based on PrestoDB.
 This field shows the version of PrestoDB that the cluster is running on.

 - Current worker node count or Number of worker nodes - The current number of Presto worker nodes.
 The number of worker nodes can be changed after the cluster is created.
 See Resize a Presto cluster.